cjaviergomez/Introduction-To-Typescript/README.md

 ## Convert files to Javascript

+Later to have the `tsconfig.json` with the correct configuration we can run:

-`npx tsc src/*.ts --target es6 --outDir dist --watch`
+`npx tsc --watch`

 ## Execute on Node.js